The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: Wigner's Many Friends

+Hence, the validity of quantum mechanics is an explicit assumption for their argument, which then entails that there is an inconsistency between their three assumptions.
+This is, however, largely a difference of emphasis: Frauchiger and Renner intend for their argument to show an inconsistency in the application of quantum mechanics to itself; the present aim here is to argue that, \textit{within} quantum mechanics, both \textbf{COO} and \textbf{AR} cannot hold.
+Consequently, my argument will appeal to the predictions of quantum mechanics to arrive at its conclusion.

-In other words, what's real for you is real for me.
-This assumption plays a similar role to that of Assumption (C) in the original Frauchiger-Renner argument \cite{frauchiger2018quantum} in that it allows one observer to promote another observer's conclusions to their own.
+There are certain relations between these assumptions and the ones used in the present argument.
+For instance, \textbf{Q} is, as noted, implied by the need to evaluate \textbf{COO} against theoretical predictions, such as to allow us to derive conclusions about observable values (and likewise, we only need those outcomes predicted to occur with probability 1).
+Similarly, \textbf{AR} plays a similar role to that of \textbf{C} in the original argument in that it allows one observer to promote another observer's conclusions to their own.